EliziumNet/Krayola/README.md

 Twilight, thought for a while and asked 'Well how about, we go back to the creator and asked if there were another way we could write in colour'.
 Willow replied, 'you know what, that may just do the job.
 We could go and visit the creator bearing gifts of *Musik* :notes: and poetry' :mortar_board:.
 Twilight heartily :revolving_hearts: agreed, 'Ok let's make haste so we can get back in time before the Setting Sun'.
 Willow enquired, 'Oh, what a way with words you have.
 Setting sun?
 What on :globe_with_meridians: *Earth Inferno* :fire: do you mean?'.
 Twilight apologised, 'Oh sorry about that, my passion for 1990's techno music sometimes gets the better of me and I just can't resist an obscure reference. *The Setting Sun* is a song by a pair of Brothers of the Chemical variety that once exited the planet dust.'.
 Willow, retorted 'Come on now, let's not waste any more time.
 You pick up that 'Recycled Plastik' over there, and I'll bring 'From My Mind To Yours', I'm sure that fan of Plastik will appreciate both of those delights.

 So off they trotted.
-After a treading a long and winding road, they eventually found the creator.
+After treading a long and winding road, they eventually found the creator.
 "Rat-a-tat-a-tat", sounded the door as they knocked to alert him of their plea :pray:.
 The door opened and they were warmly welcomed into his abode.
 After a round a milk and cookies, Willow and Twilight stated their case.

 With sympathy, the creator explained, 'I wrote those functions in haste and I too encountered the issues of which you tell.
 Do you know what?
 You are in luck.
 Let me introduce you to my 2 new friends :blush: :upside_down_face:'.
 As though pulling rabbits :rabbit: out of a hat, the creator waved his hand in a gesture of good will and out popped 2 shiny new classes named *Scribbler* :snail: and *Krayon* :smiley_cat:.